Shuklax/git-notes/README.md

 How to view the branches
 `git branch`

-To send the untrack files to the staging area
+To send the untracked files to the staging area
 `git add .`

-How to switch to different branch
+How to switch to a different branch
 `git switch <branch-name>`

 How to create a new branch and switch at the same time